Plan the First Day’s Session

 - produces an agreement to which you and the students can refer throughout the semester.

-If you decide not to conduct an activity to establish discussion guidelines, we suggest that you discuss the statements you have written on your syllabus or information sheet about respectful discussions.
+If you decide not to conduct an activity to establish community agreements, we suggest that you discuss the statements you have written on your syllabus or information sheet about respectful discussions.